dhieff73/AWS-Scalable_Web_Application_Archtitecture/README.md

 - **Route 53** — Alias record to ALB/CloudFront, health checks
 - **Systems Manager** — Session Manager for secure, bastion-free instance access
 - **CloudWatch + SNS** — Dashboards, alarms, and notifications

 ---

-##  License

-This project is provided as an architecture reference.
-Add your preferred license (e.g., MIT) here.

----